dfinch/QuickCompileEnvironment/README.txt

 Usage:
 # Setting up build environment
-	1. Copy all files into a directory (known in the program as the utilities directory)
+	1. Copy all files into a directory (known in the program as the utilities directory).
-	2. Edit EnvBuilder.bat, changing the line "set utilpath=[...]" to reflect the utilities directory
+	2. Edit EnvBuilder.bat, changing the line "set utilpath=[...]" to reflect the utilities directory.
-	3. Copy EnvBuilder.bat into any directory you wish to start a coding project in
+	3. Copy EnvBuilder.bat into any directory you wish to start a coding project in.
-	4. Run EnvBuilder.bat, folloiwng its prompts and inputting the desired information
+	4. Run EnvBuilder.bat, folloiwng its prompts and inputting the desired information.
+	5. Delete the copy of EnvBuilder.bat once setup is complete.
 # Compiling the code
-	5. Place source code files (.cpp) in the source directory ("src", by default), and header files (.h) in "include"
+	6. Place source code files (.cpp) in the source directory ("src", by default), and header files (.h) in "include".
-	6. Run compile.bat (or compile_openGL.bat) from your project directory
+	7. Run compile.bat (or compile_openGL.bat) from your project directory.
 # Executing the code
-	7. Assuming g++ was successful, open the "bin" directory, and run the executable file that you named earlier
+	8. Assuming g++ was successful, open the "bin" directory, and run the executable file that you named earlier.

 Notes:
-- If you rename the source directory (starts as "src"), make sure the srcdir variable in EnvBuilder.bat reflects this
+- If you rename the source directory (starts as "src"), make sure the srcdir variable in EnvBuilder.bat reflects this.
-- If you do not wish to compile all of (and only) the recently modified source files, specify the ones to compile on the line "set sources=" in compile.bat (including file extentions, but excluding the path)
+- If you do not wish to compile all of (and only) the recently modified source files, specify the ones to compile on the line "set sources=" in compile.bat (including file extentions, but excluding the path).

-Errors:
-- Currently does not work properly without some source files in place to compile
+- If your program's command prompt window closes on its own, try running the program by Shift-Right-clicking /bin/ and select "Open command window here", then enter the name of the executable into the command prompt.